geoext/geoext3-ws/src/first-steps/hello-extjs.md

 Before we can learn how to use GeoExt, we need to see if we can use ExtJS in our page.

-We'll again need to include two resources in a HTML page to be able to use ExtJS: And again it is a CSS and a JavaScript file.
+Again we'll need to include two resources in a HTML page to be able to use ExtJS: And again it is a CSS and a JavaScript file.

 ## Exercises